apache/airflow/BREEZE.rst

 should happen automatically if you modify any of these files.
 After you exit the container and re-run ``breeze``, Breeze detects changes in dependencies, asks you to confirm rebuilding the image and proceeds with rebuilding if you confirm (or skip it if you do not confirm).
 After rebuilding is done, Breeze drops you to shell.
-You may also provide the ``--build-only`` flag to only rebuild images and not to go into shell.
+You may also use the ``build-only`` command to only rebuild images and not to go into shell.

 Changing apt Dependencies in the Dockerfile ............................................